grpc/proposal/A83-xds-gcp-authn-filter.md

 two maps; the value from `filter_metadata` will be used only if the key is not present or is of an unknown protobuf message type in `typed_filter_metadata`.
-In the resulting map in the parsed cluster resource, the map value will be either JSON or the appropriate internal form, depending on which of the two maps the entry came from.
+In the resulting map in the parsed cluster resource, the map value will contain the type of the original message (`google.protobuf.Struct` if it came from the `filter_metadata` map) and a parsed representation of the content.
+The parsed representation may be either JSON or the appropriate internal form, depending on which of the two maps the entry came from.

 The logic to validate cluster metadata will look something like this (pseudo-code):